WolodjaZ/minimal-mistakes-io/_posts/2023-03-09-geospatial.md

 ## Audio Version :speaker:

 For those who cannot or choose not to read this page, I have included an audio version of this blog post.
 What's particularly exciting is that you may recognize the voice of Neil deGrasse Tyson, the renowned astrophysicist whom I greatly admire.
 Of course, I would feel unworthy to request that Mr. Tyson read and record this blog, so I used AI to assist me :robot:.
-I utilized the AI technology of one of the best companies in this field, [Eleven Lab](https://beta.elevenlabs.io), to create an AI voice replica from just a three-minute clip of Mr. Tyson speaking :fire:, and instructed it to read the blog.
+I utilized the AI technology of one of the best companies in this field, [Eleven Lab](https://beta.elevenlabs.io), to create an AI voice replica from just a three-minute clip of Mr. Tyson speaking :fire:, and instructed it to read mthe blog.

 I have reached out to Mr. Tyson to obtain permission to publish the entire audio, and as a teaser, I am sharing only the introduction section.
 I hope you enjoy it, and that Mr. Tyson agrees to share the whole recording.